Michael McGee Jr.: Federal investigation

 On June 24, 2008, after roughly six hours of deliberation, the jury returned its verdict finding McGee guilty of all nine counts.

 On October 28, 2008, McGee was sentenced to 6 ½ years in federal prison.
-The federal sentencing guidelines called for McGee to receive between 12 ½ to 15 ½ years in prison and the government called for a sentence within this range.
+The federal sentencing guidelines called for McGee to receive between 12 ½ and 15 ½ years in prison and the government called for a sentence within this range.
 The prosecutor called McGee's actions "flat-out racism", noting the evidence showed McGee targeted victims who were Middle Eastern or Indian.
 As the basis for his substantial departure from the guidelines, Judge Clevert stated that he had seen McGee become less defiant and more respectful of the law since he first appeared in court, cited the numerous good things McGee did in his one term in office, such as his gun buyback program, and noted that McGee extorted business owners to pay for rewards for information relating to crimes.
 Judge Clevert did not mention numerous aggravating factors such as the fact that the evidence demonstrated that McGee had also taken bribes and extorted money for his personal benefit, including for moving costs or attorneys' fees.
 At his sentencing, McGee wept, apologized to his family, the community, victimized business owners, the Milwaukee Common Council, and black pioneers who laid the groundwork for his accomplishments, and called himself, "immature", "selfish", "narcissistic", "spiritually flawed", and "a very poor, broken man".
 He was also ordered to pay $107,433 in restitution.